fluentux/x-ray-image-enhancer/doc/binning.md

 An example of binning with 2x2 adjacent pixels is shown in the image below.
 The source image has gray-scale pixel values.
 A mask of size 2x2 is moved through the image pixels and pixels inside the mask are used for calculating the combined pixel value.
-In the example, we calculate the sum of all pixel values.
+In the example, we calculate the average of all pixel values.
+The calculated average pixel values are rounded to nearest integer.

 ![Binning](binning.svg)